addenergyx/machine-learning/README.md

 ## Overview

 This project uses machine learning to predict insertion/deletion spread of a given sequence from data provided by the Wellcome Sanger Institute.
-The deployed web application can be viewed [here.](https://indel-app.herokuapp.com/)
+The deployed web application can be viewed [here.](https://indel-app.herokuapp.com/) Application may take awhile to load as it is using a free dyno on heroku which sleeps after 30 minutes of inactivity.

 ## Table of Contents